newrelic/newrelic-pcf-nozzle-tile/README.md

 Events from all PCF deployments end up in **"PcfFirehoseEvent"**.
 If you collect events from multiple PCF environments you can use **pcfApiUrl** to distunguish between events from different PCF deploment (either in a **WHERE** clause or by **FACET**ing the events by **pcfApiUrl**).

-**Note:**	Please contact your New Relic to obtain the pre-built dashboards for the nozzle.
+**Note:**	Please contact New Relic to obtain the pre-built dashboards for the nozzle.

 ## **Compatibility**